- Associations

 - Foreign citizens

-Citizen of Ukraine.
-Larisa Krupa is involved in the case along with Zakharenko.
-The women are accused under articles of failure to report a crime (Part 2 of Article 406 of the Criminal Code) and espionage (Article 358 of the Criminal Code).
+A Ukrainian citizen born in Chernihiv.
+Zakharenko is also charged in the case with Larisa Krupa.
+The women are charged with failure to report a crime (Part 2 of Article 406 of the Criminal Code) and espionage (Article 358 of the Criminal Code).
 The trial will be held behind closed doors.

-Natalya has been traveling to Belarus since the second half of 2022.
-She helped Ukrainians who were stuck in Belarus and could not get out on their own, leave the country.
+Natalia traveled to Belarus in the second half of 2022.
+She helped Ukrainians who were stuck in Belarus and unable to leave the country on their own.
 She traveled to Belarus in her own car.
-Zakharanka helped smuggle about 30 people out of Belarus.
+Zakharenko helped evacuate approximately 30 people from Belarus.

 During another trip to Belarus, the woman disappeared.
 She stopped communicating on July 17, 2023.

-It is known that, in addition to the prison term, the court decided to confiscate Natalya’s minibus.
+It is known that, in addition to the prison term, the court ordered the confiscation of Natalia's minibus.

-Her friend, Belarusian from Mozyr Larisa Krupa, was awarded a fine of 100 basic units (4 thousand Belarusian rubles) for “failure to report a crime.”
+Her friend, Larisa Krupa, a Belarusian from Mozyr, was fined 100 basic units (4,000 Belarusian rubles) for "failure to report a crime."

-The circumstances of the accusation are unknown, as are the details of the trial; the trial was closed.
+The circumstances of the charges are unknown, as are the details of the trial - the court was closed.

-On May 24, 2024, the appeal was considered and the verdict entered into force.
+On May 24, 2024, the appeal was heard and the verdict came into force.

-On the evening of June 28, 2024, sudden information appeared about the release of five political prisoners from Belarusian colonies.
-The Ukrainian authorities achieved the release of their exchange citizens as prisoners.
-This is how Natalya Zakharenko, Pavel Kuprienko, Lyudmila Goncharenko, Ekaterina Bryukhanova, as well as Nikolai Shvets, a defendant in the “Machulishchi case,” were released.
+On the evening of June 28, 2024, news broke of the release of five political prisoners from Belarusian prison colonies.
+Ukrainian authorities secured the release of their citizens in a prisoner exchange.
+Natalia Zakharenko, Pavlo Kupriyenko, Lyudmila Goncharenko, Kateryna Bryukhanova, and Mykola Shvets, a defendant in the "Machulishchi case," were released.
 The terms of the exchange were not disclosed.
-It is noted that the Vatican took part in the liberation.
-The released political prisoners were brought to Ukraine on June 28 - their photo from the Zhulyany airport appeared in the media.
+The Vatican was reported to have participated in the release.
+The released political prisoners were brought to Ukraine on June 28; their photo from Zhulyany Airport was published in the media.

 Loader of the Gomel winery.
 Dmitry did not participate in any political protests against the current government of the Republic of Belarus, but on the contrary, he participated in a bike ride in support of Lukashenko and took part as a vigilante on his day off at the elections in 2020.